Scarabaeus1031/NEXAH/APPLICATIONS/power_systems/README.md

 # 🧠 System View

-The system can be interpreted as:
+The system can be modeled as:

 > a trajectory evolving within a structured dynamical landscape